 Beekeepers are taught that the queen will most likely be in the brood nest.
-That is, she will be on a frame which contains brood or is ready for eggs.
-She will almost never be on the end frames, on combs of honey, or strolling in out-of-the way places looking for peace and solitude.
+That is, we trust the queen will be on a frame that contains brood or is ready for eggs.
+She will almost never be on the end frames, on combs of honey, or strolling in out-of-the-way places looking for peace and solitude.

 The operative word here is “almost.”